Nicolas Changarnier

-Changarnier ran for president in the election of 1848, but came in dead last with less than ten thousand votes out of ten times that many.
+Changarnier ran for president in the election of 1848, but came in dead last, with less than 1 percent of the vote.

 In 1849 Changarnier received the grand cross of the Legion of Honour.
 An avowed enemy of republican institutions, he held a unique position in upholding the power of the president; but in January 1851 he opposed Louis Napoleon's policy, was in consequence deprived of his double command, and at the coup d'état in December was arrested and sent to Mazas, until his banishment from France by the decree of January 9, 1852.

 Changarnier returned to France after the general amnesty, and resided in his estate in the department of Saône-et-Loire.
 At the outbreak of the Franco-Prussian War in 1870 he held no command, but was present with the headquarters, and afterwards with Bazaine in Metz.
 He was employed on an unsuccessful mission to Prince Frederick Charles, commanding the German army which besieged Metz, and on the capitulation became a prisoner of war.
 At the armistice he returned to Paris, and in 1871 was elected to the National Assembly by four departments, and sat for the Somme.
 He took an active part in politics, defended the conduct of Marshal Bazaine, and served on the committee which elaborated the monarchical constitution.
 When the comte de Chambord refused the compromise, he moved the resolution to extend the executive power for ten years to Marshal MacMahon.
 He was elected a life senator in 1875.